STEVE INSKEEP, Host:

 GREENE: In Iowa, many voters say they vote for the person, not the party, and Whalen tries to make this race about the candidates.
 He graduated from Harvard Law School, but he casts himself as an average guy who started a restaurant from the ground up.
 This ad has been all over local radio.

-Mr. BRUCE BRALEY (Democrat Congressional Candidate, Iowa): Any type of work that you can imagine in Iowa, I've probably done.
+BRUCE BRALEY: Any type of work that you can imagine in Iowa, I've probably done.

 GREENE: Bruce Braley is the Democratic candidate in this race.
 He met with us over coffee at a diner.
 He also plays the folksy card.